 Designing for Penelope

 I use MacStitch for designing needlepoint.
-When thinking about projects for Penelope canvas, I setup one chart for the area of 20 stitches per inch, and if needed, a different chart for the 10 count area (if someone knows how to set two different counts within the same canvas, please pass it along!).
+When thinking about projects for Penelope canvas, I setup one chart for the area of 20 stitches per inch, and if needed, a different chart for the 10 count area (in MacStitch, there is a petit point function, but only with letters).
 I definitely keep in mind how I will handle the transition from small to large holes—what sort of compensation will be needed and what thread will I be using to best accomplish that?
 If I wanted, I could try to create a design that avoided compensation stitches by keeping the count even, as with the basketweave and ribbon clutch.

 Another challenge comes when transferring the design to the canvas.
 Penelope canvases are sometimes printed or painted with the design to be stitched, but not stitch painted/stitch printed as most canvases (in the US) are today.
 This means that a stitcher has to make decisions about where to use color with every stitch, using the design as a guide.
 The doubled threads make marking out the design more challenging if you are trying to stitch paint the canvas (or use indelible markers as I do).
 I am comfortable working directly from a chart without a canvas marked out stitch by stitch, but I’ve started with very simple designs so it hasn’t been so hard thus far.